Analysis | One possible reason Trump’s false fraud claims took root: Many of his supporters may not know Biden voters

 We don’t have precinct-level data for the 2020 election yet, but we can look at preliminary county-level data provided by Edison Research.

-In 2000, according to data from the MIT Election Lab, counties which supported the Democratic presidential candidate gave him a 15-point margin of victory on average.
-Counties which backed the Republican preferred him by an average of 26 points.
+In 2000, according to data from the MIT Election Lab, counties that supported the Democratic presidential candidate gave him a 15-point margin of victory on average.
+Counties that backed the Republican preferred him by an average of 26 points.
 Over the next five elections, both of those averages widened, with Republican-voting counties moving sharply to the right in 2016, when Trump first won.

 Since 2000, the average margin in Republican-voting counties grew from 26 points to 43 points.
 The margin in Democratic-voting counties expanded less, from 15 to 23 points.